Clery Act: University of Montana

-In 2018, the Department of Education cited the University of Montana “for inaccurate and misleading crime statistics for calendar years 2012 through 2015," resulting in a nearly $1 million fine which the university is appealing.
+In 2018, the Department of Education cited the University of Montana "for inaccurate and misleading crime statistics for calendar years 2012 through 2015," resulting in a nearly $1 million fine which the university is appealing.

+The appeal was resolved by a settlement agreement in January 2019 that reduced the fine to $395,000, payable in monthly installments through January 2024.
+In a message to the campus, university president Seth Bodnar said the errors identified in the reports concerned "process and the categorization of crimes in the statistics that were submitted" and were "not an issue of the University's efforts around prevention and response to crime."

 Liberty University

 In March of 2024, the Department of Education issued a record-high fine of $14 million for 11 violations, including "failing to maintain an accurate, daily crime log; failing to issue timely warnings to the campus community about reportable crimes; and failing to comply with numerous sexual violence prevention and response requirements."
 In a public statement, Liberty announced $2 million in campus funds that will be put toward safety improvements.